VA Disability Glossary – Key Terms Every Veteran Should Know

 -

-The veteran can submit new and relevant evidence that wasn’t previously considered
+The veteran must submit new and relevant evidence that was not previously considered

 Submission of new medical records, treatment records, statements, or other documents related to the claim

-Can be filed within one year of the decision to preserve the effective date, or anytime later, but benefits may not be backdated
+Can be filed within one year of the decision to preserve the effective date.
+It can also be filed anytime later than that, but benefits may not be backdated.

 Often used for veterans who have new evidence to strengthen their case or want to re-open a previously denied claim